 Manufacturers also add salt to butter to add flavor.

 If you're baking anything other than a batch of cookies, check the recipe and do a little research first.
 Baking relies on chemical reactions.
 Depending on the other ingredients in your baked good, salted butter may affect your results.
-If a recipe lists butter as an ingredient but doesn't specify, you can safely assume you should use unsalted butter.
+If a baking recipe lists butter as an ingredient but doesn't specify, you can safely assume you should use unsalted butter.

 Yes, it usually does.
 The more expensive butter, think European butters, brands such as Plugra, contains the highest percentage of fats--at a minimum 82 percent fat.
 Meanwhile, the minimum percentage of fat for USDA Grade A butter is 80 percent fat.
 That leaves you with a water content of 15 to 20 percent.